Chart Color Schemes

 Mansfield District Hospital Residential Aged Care Development

 The Victorian Government is investing $62.87 million to redevelop the residential aged care facilities at Mansfield District Hospital.
-This includes building a new 30-bed facility to replace the ageing Buckland House, refurbishing the 42-bed Bindaree Retirement Centre, and refurbishing Buckland House for office spaces and activity rooms for community use.
-The new facility features single bedrooms with ensuites arranged in small households with kitchens and dining areas, dementia-friendly design, landscaped gardens, flexible shared spaces, and pandemic response features to support complex care needs and allow older Victorians to age in place.
+The project reached structural completion in August 2025 and involves building a new 30-bed facility to replace the ageing Buckland House, refurbishing the 42-bed Bindaree Retirement Centre, and repurposing Buckland House for office spaces and community activity rooms.
+The design features a small household model with single bedrooms, ensuites, dedicated kitchens, and dining areas.
+It includes dementia-friendly design, landscaped sensory gardens, and pandemic response features to support complex care needs.

 North East Rail Line Upgrade